JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 # colormipsearch-scripts

-This repo contains scripts for running distributed color MIP mask searches as implemented in https://github.com/JaneliaSciComp/colormipsearch.
+This repo contains scripts for running distributed color MIP mask searches as implemented in https://github.com/JaneliaSciComp/colormipsearch and utility scripts for related tasks.

 This repository is meant to record Janelia-specific operational knowledge and record how data for NeuronBridge was actually run.
 As such, it is:

 - private; appropriate for Janelia only
 - assumes/imposes a specific directory structure
-- comprehensive; every detail except authentication secrets should appear in this repo
+- (fairly) comprehensive; every detail except authentication secrets should appear in this repo
-    + so no secret auxiliary scripts that fix things "just this once"; if you need to do something, include the script
+    + so no secret auxiliary scripts that fix things "just this once"; if you need to do something, include the script in the repo somewhere
-    + changeable details should be isolated and centralized, however
 - historical; use tags and/or branches as needed so what was actually run can be frozen while allowing future runs to have different details

-**NOTE** This is a work in progress.
-The step ordering and numbering is particularly confusing right now.
+**NOTE** These docs are a work in progress.
+Frankly, we change procedures and add features with nearly every data release, and the documentation isn't keeping up.

+## Note on running searches from scratch vs. adjusting old searches

+As we add new features to the website, we often need to add information to old searches, in cases where we're adding metadata and the searches themselves don't need to be rerun.
+See section "Splicing attributes" for details of that procedure.

 ## Note on EM datasets: hemibrain vs. VNC